pebreo/pebreo.github.io/midgame/part3-polyamory.md

 * **The Devil's Music:** Rock and roll, with its rebellious spirit and loud guitars, sent shockwaves through the 1950s.
 Now, it's a genre celebrated for its energy and innovation, a reminder that sometimes, the most disruptive forces can become the most beloved.

 ## Will accepting polyamory & ENM fix population collapse?

+In my opinion, no, not by itself,
-Very unlikely.
-If the endgame is more babies then it wont make a dent.
-Polyamory & ENM require more resource for them to wotk.
+.
+If the endgame is more babies then, I think its necessary but not sufficient.
+Just in the same way as allowing women to wear pants was a necessary stel to giving women equals rights, de-stigmatizing polyamory & ENM would ... under the law  Polyamory & ENM require more resource for them to wotk.
 The best scenario, in my opinion, is social acceptance.
 History seems to point "yes" to that outcome.